datastax/pulsar-helm-chart/README.md

 * dev-values-persistence.
 Same as above, but persistence is enabled.
 This will allow for the cluster to survive the restarts of the pods, but requires persistent volume claims (PVC) to be supported by the Kubernetes environment.
 * dev-values-auth.yaml.
 A development environment with authentication enabled.
 New keys and tokens from those keys are automatically generated and stored in Kubernetes secrets.
 You can retrieve the superuser token from the admin console (Credentials menu) or from the secret `token-superuser`.
+* dev-values-keycloak-auth.yaml.
+A deployment environment with authentication enabled along with a running keycloak server that can create additional tokens.
+Like the `dev-values-auth.yaml`, it will create a superuser token for use by pulsar components.

 ```helm install pulsar -f dev-values-auth.yaml datastax-pulsar/pulsar```